SuboptimalEng/coding-tutorials/README.md

-# 📦 CodingTutorials
+# 📦 Coding Tutorials

-The repo for my coding tutorial series on YouTube.
+The repo for my React + Vue coding tutorial series on YouTube.